perplexistential/twitch-creamery/README.md

 Having run the ddclient daemon, or whatever client you used, you will notice that what was previously set to `127.0.0.2` by our test, is now set to your current IP.
 If not, check that your config params match your URL that previously worked.

 What we need next is TLS.
 If I have not lost you, yet, then congratulations because we're almost there.
 Nobody said this is simple, but you, unlike those who "want" event subscriptions in their bot, have decided to have event subscriptions in your bot.
-Now, let's setup nginx and get a certificate installed without crying.
+Now, let's setup nginx and get a certificate installed.

-## Setting up nginx with dignity
+### Setting up nginx

-Firstly, in general, a better starting point for this discussion is: https://certbot.eff.org/

 We need our service to support TLS, and this can be achieved with a reverse proxy.